saaranshpandey/portfolio/README.md

 - **Brewery Data Analysis (EDA)**  (Mar 2024 - Present)
   - Utilizing Python, Spark SQL for this project.
-    - Conduct an in-depth exploratory data analysis (EDA) on a brewery dataset.
+    - Conducting an in-depth exploratory data analysis (EDA) on a brewery dataset.
     - Key objectives include identifying trends in alcohol content over time, calculating the mean alcohol percentage of the top 10 highest-earning beer batches, examining the SKU distribution across various beer styles, among other objectives.
     - This initiative aims to leverage advanced data processing and analytical techniques to derive actionable insights from complex datasets.